 This is a variation on those stuffed artichokes.
 Here I’m using just the hearts.
 They are arranged in a baking dish and sprinkled with that same breadcrumb mixture consisting of garlic, herbs and parmesan cheese.
 Psst… There’s anchovies in there too, but it doesn’t taste fishy.
 The anchovies are cooked until they disintegrate, just leaving a nice nutty flavor.

 I’m still going to attempt to make those whole stuffed artichokes one of these days.
 However, for days that fresh artichokes aren’t available, or for a dish that’ll feed a crowd, try this alternate approach.
 Also, It’s easy to keep all of these ingredients on hand – Canned artichoke hearts, breadcrumbs and anchovies can all be kept in your pantry until ready to use.
-Serve alongside this lovely roasted chicken for a full meal deal!
+Serve them as an appetizer with toothpicks, or alongside this lovely roasted chicken for a full meal deal!

 - Preheat oven to 400 degrees.